oapicf/endoflife.date-api-clients/clients/csharp/generated/docs/DefaultApi.md

             Configuration config = new Configuration();
             config.BasePath = "https://endoflife.date";
             var apiInstance = new DefaultApi(config);
-            var product = new Object(); // Object | Product URL as per the canonical URL on the endofife.date website var cycle = new Object(); // Object | Release Cycle for which the details must be fetched
+            var product = "product_example";  // string | Product URL as per the canonical URL on the endofife.date website var cycle = "cycle_example";  // string | Release Cycle for which the details must be fetched

             try
             {